 To be a member, you must be employed by a state or federal appellate court (or you may join or renew as an emeritus member, defined as an attorney who is retired from appellate court employment or although not retired, no longer works for such a court and is not engaged in the practice of law).
 To become a regular or emeritus member (or to renew an existing membership), complete the membership form and make payment in one of the following two ways:

 Complete the digital membership form and pay online through Paypal by clicking here

 Download the membership form (MSWord format) and mail us your payment by clicking here

 The National Association of Appellate Court Attorneys (NAACA) provides an annual conference with training and education specifically tailored to attorneys at state and federal appellate courts.
-Our next in person conference
+Our 2022 conference

-for Summer 2021.
-These online Summer 2021 sessions are free to members, and when our conference is held live, NAACA members receive a significant tuition discount.
+was hosted by Berkeley Law School and the Berkeley Judicial Institute, with whom we affiliated in 2021.
+In 2023, our conference will be in Pittsburgh, Pa., July 11-14, 2023.
+NAACA members receive a significant tuition discount (which is more than the annual membership fee!)
 Join now, and you'll be a member for one full year.
 But there are other reasons to join NAACA now, even if you are unsure whether you'll be able to participate in the next conference.
 Consult this article

 for detailed information about the benefits of joining NAACA, in the words of some of our longtime members.
 Or continue reading below for a summary of those benefits.